-For as long as I remember these delicate and brittle little cookies were present at the tables and spreads of a Persian home.
-Most significantly these cookies would have their place at the Nowruz table (Persian New Year), which would also meet the company of a variety of other sweet treats, dried nuts, and fruits.
-These cookies are so popular among Iranians that you typically ended up just buying them from the neighborhood bakery.
+These delicate and brittle little cookies were present at the tables and spreads of a Persian home for as long as I remember.
+But, most significantly, these cookies would have their place at the Nowruz table (Persian New Year), which would also meet the company of various other sweet treats, dried nuts, and fruits.
+These cookies are so popular among Iranians that you typically end up just buying them from the neighborhood bakery.
 I actually don’t ever remember my mom making them!

 These days, I drive about 15 miles (each way – but only uphill in one direction!) to the nearest Persian bakery and grocery store to stock up on my pantry items.
 I am frequently tempted by the sight and scent of all these familiar treats that take me back to the sweet memories of my childhood.
 I do indulge!

-I also love cooking and baking and experimenting with the food of my childhood, and some of them I am making for the first time in my life.
-This is one of those recipes that I have played around with and after a few batches of experimentation, I have found this to be the one!
+I also love cooking, baking, and experimenting with the food of my childhood, some of which I am making for the first time in my life.
+This is one of those recipes I have played around with, and after a few batches of experimentation, I have found this to be the one!

 Naan-e Berenji